The Last Page is dedicated to individuals who are making a positive impact on the LGBTQ community in Central Florida and Tampa Bay.

 What is your favorite local LGBTQ event?

-What is your favorite thing about the local LGBTQ+ community?
+What is your favorite thing about your local LGBTQ community?

-What would you like to see improved in the local LGBTQ+ community?
+What would you like to see improved in your local LGBTQ community?

 What would you like our readers to know about you?